fuwako/mimiuchi/README.md

 # mimiuchi: speech-to-text

-mimiuchi is a free, customizable, OSC capable, speech-to-text application for displaying text or relaying it to other applications like VRChat.
-Its customizable text window is also designed to be paired with applications like OBS.
-It runs on the web, with little setup required beyond customization.
-You can try it out right now at [mimiuchi.com](https://mimiuchi.com/) with Chrome, Safari, or Edge.
-UI currently supports English and Japanese日本語！
+mimiuchi is a free, customizable, OSC capable, speech-to-text application for displaying text or relaying it to other applications such as VRChat.
+Its customizable text window is also designed to be paired with applications like [OBS (Open Broadcaster Software)](https://obsproject.com/).

+You can try it out right now at [mimiuchi.com](https://mimiuchi.com/) on Google Chrome, Safari, or Microsoft Edge.

 ### Features

-- Speech-to-text
+- Speech to Text
-- Text-to-speech
+- Text to Speech
-- On-device translations
+- On-Device Translations
-- OSC broadcasting (for apps like VRChat)
+- OSC Broadcasting
-- (WIP) Custom OSC param execution via language triggers ("turn my marker on" -> `/avatar/parameter/Marker True`)
+- (WIP) Custom OSC parameter execution via phrases ("Turn my marker on." → `/avatar/parameter/Marker True`)
-- ...and many settings to customize the experience!
+- Theme Customization

+### Supported Languages
+- English
+- Spanish
+- Japanese

-## How to use
+## How to Use

-### Speech-to-Text
+### Speech to Text

-Simply go to [mimiuchi.com](https://mimiuchi.com/) and press the mic button!
-You will need to grant access the first time you do it.
-Currently, mimiuchi uses [Web Speech API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Speech_API) to perform speech-to-text, which is only supported on the web version.
+Simply go to [mimiuchi.com](https://mimiuchi.com/) and click the microphone button!
+You will need to grant access the first time that you do it.
+Currently, mimiuchi uses Web Speech API to perform speech-to-text, which is only supported on the web version.
 You [can read more about it below](#web-speech-api).
-In the future I will support more options.

-### Using OSC
+### OSC Broadcasting

+The web application is necessary for speech-to-text, and the desktop application is necessary for OSC broadcasting.
+They are simultaneously used together to use both functions.

+1. Download and install the [desktop application](https://github.com/naeruru/mimiuchi/releases/).
+2. Open both [mimiuchi.com](https://mimiuchi.com/) and the desktop application.
+3. In mimiuchi.com, click the microphone icon to begin transmitting your microphone and speech-to-text.
-Click the broadcast button to toggle OSC.
-Due to how VRChat OSC works, this will require the desktop app version which you can download [here](https://github.com/naeruru/mimiuchi/releases/).
-If you're using speech-to-text, the web version can relay all speech-to-text to the deskop app when broadcasting is on.
+4. In mimiuchi.com, click the broadcasting icon to start OSC broadcasting.
+This automatically enables OSC broadcasting in the desktop application.
+When broadcasting is enabled, the web version will relay all speech-to-text to the desktop version.

-### Everything together

-Running both applications at once, you simply toggle on the `MIC` and `BROADCAST` button on the web app. it will then toggle the desktop on with it.

-website -> desktop
+Microphone Input → Web Application (Speech to Text) → Desktop Application (OSC Broadcasting)

 ![mimiuchi-ws_example](https://github.com/naeruru/mimiuchi/assets/9059594/4a85352f-7183-448e-931e-0ab07054231e)

-website -> desktop -> VRChat
+Speech to Text → OSC Broadcasting → VRChat

 ![mimiuchi-vrchat_example](https://github.com/naeruru/mimiuchi/assets/9059594/666900a9-d176-4c39-a5dd-6a320a46cd8c)

-# Additional info
+# Additional Info

 ### Why?

-I support the idea of people having many ways to communicate and do things.
-It is important to give people those tools and make them easily accessible.
-This app will give another way for people to display text in different applications like OBS or VRC.
-It is free and focused on privacy as an end goal.
-An example of a very similar application is [web captioner](https://webcaptioner.com/).
-However, I want to expand upon it and make this version unique!
+This tool was designed for communication accessibility.
+It provides another way for people to display text in various formats.
+It is free and focused on privacy.
+A very similar application is [web captioner](https://webcaptioner.com/).
+However, I wanted to expand upon it and develop something unique!

 ## Web Speech API

 mimiuchi uses [Web Speech API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Speech_API) to perform speech-to-text, which is a [browser dependent](https://developer.mozilla.org/en-US/docs/Web/API/Web_Speech_API#browser_compatibility) API.
-Most browsers, like Chrome or Edge, will upload your audio to GCP or Azure respectively to have it processed, while the webpage never gets direct access to it.
-For example, you can read about Chrome's privacy pertaining to it [here](https://www.google.com/chrome/privacy/whitepaper.html#speech).
-I chose Web Speech API because it is completely free and requires no accounts to access.
-Unfortunately, its free use is disabled in electron's chromium, so this means speech-to-text in this form can only run in the browser.
-This adds slight complexity when you want to interface with local applications like VRChat by requiring a "middle application" to relay the text back and forth.
-Still, I think that this approach is worth it as it provides a free way to use powerful speech-to-text models for people who dont have the means to pay.
+Most browsers, such as Google Chrome or Microsoft Edge, will respectively upload your audio to Google Cloud Platform or Microsoft Azure to have it processed while the webpage never gets direct access to it.
+You can read about it [here](https://www.google.com/chrome/privacy/whitepaper.html#speech) in the Google Chrome Privacy Whitepaper.
+I chose Web Speech API, because it is completely free and requires no account to access.
+Unfortunately, its free use is disabled in Electron's Chromium.
+Therefore, speech-to-text can only be achieved in the web browser.
+This adds the slight complexity of requiring a "middle application" when you want to interface with local applications like VRChat.
+However, I think that this approach is worthwhile as it provides a free way to use powerful speech-to-text models for people who don't have the means to pay.

-In the future, I would like to support a standalone desktop experience, but this is currently on hold till I figure out how popular this might be.
+In the future, I would like to support a standalone desktop experience, but this is currently on hold until I determine demand for this project.

-## Todo
+## To-Do

-in no particular order...
+In no particular order...

 - more customization for text window
 - ~~better intermediate text results~~ ✅